RobertBoganKang/file_system_flattener/README.md

-# File System Flattener (need bash support)
+# File System Flattener
 ## Introduction
-This script will flatten the file system in only one folder, and can restore.
-This script is code-wise safely.
+This script will flatten the directory in only one master folder, and can restore.

+This script support multiple systems and is code-wise safely.
 ## Function
 Initialize the class with: `FileSystemFlatten(<target_folder>)`, then use functions.
 * open_fs(): flatten the file system.
 * close_fs(): restore the file system (by python).

-The dropout file `#restore.sh` is the script that can restore the file system.
+The dropout file `#restore.sh` or `#restore.bat` is the script that can restore the file system.
 ## Usage
 ```bash
 python3 -i <target_folder> -r